 On Anzac Avenue, you’ll find Redcliffe’s very own museum.
 If you wish to discover the history of the region, be sure to check it out.
 Free of entry, there are plenty of collections to visit, videos to watch and there is a kid’s section as well.
 Discover more cultural places in the Moreton Region here.

-The Redcliffe Jetty Markets have exploded in popularity in the past few years.
+The Redcliffe Farmers and Artisan Markets have exploded in popularity in the past few years.
 Hosted along Redcliffe Parade every Sunday, these markets include a huge variety of interesting stalls.
 These include delicious foods, fresh produce, arts and crafts, unique clothing and interesting gifts.
 With live music playing regularly, the atmosphere of these markets beside the shore is one you cannot afford to miss.
 Discover more Moreton markets here.

 From fish and chips to fancy dining, there are so many different places to eat in the Redcliffe and Bayside Region.
 Discover our Food Lovers Guide to Redcliffe here.

 The Redcliffe Peninsula is famous for its delicious array of fish and chip shops, great places to visit include: